HolyBlackCat/cpp-tutorials/tooling/articles/using_libraries_pacman.md

    This embeds the library into the executable (so it can run without the `.dll`, but your users also can't update the library themselves).

    In most libraries you'll notice that `.dll.a` and `.a` have the same name, so how does `-l` select which one to use?
 (How does `-lopenal` pick between `libopenal.dll.a` vs `libopenal.a`?)
 It prefers `.dll.a` by default if it exists.
-Passing [`-static`](/tooling/articles/debugging_dll_issues.md#static-linking) makes it prefer `.a` for all libraries.
-(It's possible to configure per library, but I'm not going to explain it here.)
+Passing [`-static`](/tooling/articles/debugging_dll_issues.md#static-linking) makes it prefer `.a` for all libraries, including the implicitly linked standard libraries.
+(It's also possible to configure it per library: use `-Bstatic` to link all subsequent libraries statically, and `-Bdynamic` to switch back to linking them dynamically.)

 Adding the `-l...` flag should fix the error.
-Run the resulting application to confirm everything works.
+Run the resulting application to confirm that everything works.

+For any problems at runtime, consult [Debugging DLL issues](./debugging_dll_issues.md).
+You also need to read that if you're planning to distribute the application to other people.

+If you want to know how to compile libraries manually, proceed to [here](./using_libraries_compiling_manually.md).